Bigfoot Bib Report

 If the message is too long or complex for the Comment field, contact Bigfoot Base via a separate Winlink Message, voice radio, or other means to relay the necessary information to them.

-One last note about runners that "DROP": It is usually a good idea to radio-in to Bigfoot Base by voice after adding a DROP to the list.
+One last note about runners that drop from the event: It is usually a good idea to radio-in to Bigfoot Base by voice with the "DROP" in addition to sending via the list.
 Have the bib number, time, and the reason (if known) ready before you call.

 Save and Load buttons